 - Oil the perch with something like vegetable oil.

-- As the mite thrive in damp conditions, ensure the house is well ventilated.
+- As the mite thrives in damp conditions, ensure the house is well ventilated.

 - Old fashioned remedies such as applying creosote or diesel are not to be followed as these remedies are known carcinogens and harmful to both handler and bird.